https://at.govt.nz/bus-train-ferry – All of your Auckland bus and Train Info

 The Park Travellers’ Lodge is situated at the gateway to both Tongariro National Park and Whanganui National Park.
 With the highest peak in the north island and the largest navigable river in New Zealand at your doorstep, The Park is a perfect home-base for guests in quest of outdoor adventure.
 Even our indoor décor proudly showcases the native Rimu wood!

 The Park Travellers’ Lodge features many amenities including an onsite bar/restaurant and café, two outdoor spa pools, a 24-hour lounge complete with two fireplaces, an internet kiosk and a large satellite TV.
 Our relaxed atmosphere guarantees serenity after enjoying many of the outdoor activities available in the area, such as skiing on the slopes, a mountain bike ride, or a challenging day on the Tongariro Crossing.
-The Park has a wide variety of rooms, all en suite, designed to suit travellers of all group sizes and needs.
-Dine with us any time of the day in our café or restaurant and enjoy a taste of our savory, affordable Spiral menu.
+The Park has a wide variety of rooms, all en-suite, designed to suit travellers of all group sizes and needs.
+Dine with us at any time of the day in our café or restaurant and enjoy a taste of our savoury, affordable Spiral menu.
 Gaze into the mountains from our front patio, bask in the sun while lounging in our courtyard hammocks or relax with a DVD in our TV lounge; The Park is an ideal holiday spot for everyone!

 Located in the Ruapehu District on the banks of the Whanganui and Retaruke Rivers, and surrounded by Whanganui National park, Retaruke Station is an outdoor enthusiasts playground!